In loving memory of Alexis Chatham-Teel and the life and teaching of Billy Graham.

 Just last week, the world celebrated the life (and glorious after-life) of one of God’s great servants, Billy Graham.
 And I was right there with them.
 What’s not to celebrate, right?
 He lived nearly one hundred years on this planet… and no doubt, each day to its fullest potential by winning countless hearts and lives over to the Lord.
 All those who loved him and his teaching found peace in knowing that his life hadn’t ended… it had only begun, just as he had said.
 He had also been quoted as saying this related to the imminence of his own future death: "Some day you will read or hear that Billy Graham is dead.
 Don't you believe a word of it.
 I shall be more alive than I am now.
 I will just have changed my address.
 I will have gone into the presence of God." – Billy Graham

 And while I know this is true for him and all of us… this time, with my vibrant and young cousin, who was on the brink of giving birth (and actively participate alongside God in the miracle of life), it feels so different.
 It feels hard.
 Really hard.
 I want to rejoice in the fact that she is now in a much better place and accept with a heart full of peace that God’s ways are (thankfully) not our ways; they are far greater, capable of rendering beauty even out of ashes and the frequent devastation we experience in this world.
-But right now, it just seems too difficult to me to do myself.
+But right now, it just seems too difficult to do myself.
 Tragedy like this is impossible for you and me to endure… but nothing is impossible for God.

 But Jesus looked at them and said, "With men this is impossible, but with God all things are possible." – Matthew 19:26